-Restricted for Capital Projects - the component of net position that reports the amounts restricted for capital projects, less unexpended bond proceeds and unrestricted interest earnings.
+Restricted for Capital Projects - the component of net position that reports the amounts restricted for capital projects less unexpended bonds proceeds and unrestricted interest earnings.

 Unrestricted - all other amounts that do not meet the definition of "restricted" or "net investment in capital assets".